BoevaLab/CHIPIN/README.md

 https://deeptools.readthedocs.io/en/develop/content/installation.html

-We recommend to create a `anaconda` environment in which Deeptools is installed.
-That way you can launch RStudio and R in this environment and all the path variables are set correctly.
+We recommend to create an `anaconda` environment in which Deeptools is installed.
+In this case you can launch RStudio from this environment and all the path variables are set correctly.

 ```
 # create conda environment